alpheusmtx/expo-metro-runtime-babel-preset-env/README.md

 # Expo Metro Runtime Babel Preset Env

-This repository is used to reproduce the unexpected imcompatibility issue between `@expo/metro-runtime` and `@babel/preset-env`.
+This repository is used to reproduce the imcompatibility between `@expo/metro-runtime` and `@babel/preset-env`.